 Check with your Personnel Office if you have questions about how you quality for PST

 For more information, read the Part-time, Seasonal, and Temporary Employees Retirement Program Fact Sheet and the current PST Newsletter.

 7.5 percent of your pretax wages are deducted from your paycheck and deposited in your PST Program account.

-Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST.
+Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST (STIF-PST).
 The Fund seeks to maximize total return consistent with capital preservation.
 Your account balance consists of employee contributions, attributable earnings or losses, and asset-based fees that are netted out of the performance of the Fund.

 For more information on the STIF-PST, you can view the fund detail page at any time by accessing your account on the Savings Plus website.

 To learn more about changes in employment status and how they affect you and your PST account, review the information below.

-If your employment status changes (length of employment or time base), you may become eligible for enrollment in CalPERS, your Personnel Office will discontinue the 7.5% PST deduction from your paycheck stops.
+If your employment status changes (length of employment or time base), and you become eligible for enrollment in CalPERS, your Personnel Office will discontinue the 7.5% PST deduction from your paycheck.

 Savings Plus automatically transfers your entire PST account balance to a 457(b) Plan with the Savings Plus Program.
-We will notify you about the transfer and send you information about how you can begin contributing to your newly established 457(b) Plan account.
+We will notify you of the transfer and send you information about how you can begin contributing to your newly established 457(b) Plan account.

 If you contribute to a 457(b) Plan during the same year you were automatically enrolled in the PST Program, your 457(b) Plan normal deferral limit for that year must be reduced by the amount deducted from your salary for the PST Program.